Frequently Asked Questions

-How do I acquire the source materials once a license has been granted?
+How do I acquire the source materials once a licence has been granted?

-CHS will provide the necessary materials once a license has been signed and the appropriate royalty payment has been made.
+CHS will provide the necessary materials once a licence has been signed and the appropriate royalty payment has been made.

 Do copyright and intellectual property stay with CHS?

-Yes, copyright and intellectual property rights remain the property of CHS.
-Your Value-Added Reseller (VAR) license does not transfer copyright, and does not authorize the sale, sub-license, lease, and assignment of the data, or application for any patent in relation to the data.
+Yes, copyright and intellectual property rights remain the property of the Crown.
+Your Value-Added Reseller (VAR) licence does not transfer copyright, and does not authorize the sale, sub-licence, lease, or assignment of the Crown's data, or application for any patent in relation to the Crown's data.

 Are VAR products recognized under the Canada Shipping Act?

-VAR products do not meet the requirements of the Canada Shipping Act (Charts and Nautical Publications Regulations, 1995 under the Canada Shipping Act, 2001 because they are not official products issued by CHS.
+VAR products do not meet the requirements of the Charts and Nautical Publications Regulations, 1995 under the Canada Shipping Act, 2001 because they are not official products issued by CHS.
 VAR products must carry a disclaimer to that effect.